All Episodes

 Ross, hi.

-Um, I was calling because I've been upset this past week.
+I was calling because I've been upset this past week.

-We're planning on going up to the Easter egg roll um at the White House this coming Monday.
+We're planning on going up to the Easter egg roll at the White House this coming Monday.

-And um I have a friend who emailed me some information that some gay family groups are planning on attending and not creating, but are going to create a statement about being gay at the Easter egg roll.
+And I have a friend who emailed me some information that some gay family groups are planning on attending and not creating, but are going to create a statement about being gay at the Easter egg roll.

 Yeah.

-Oh uh and and and so that they get at the front of the line.
+They're starting to line up tomorrow so that they get the front of the line.

-But then of course when you look at the people involved, why not?
+But then, of course, when you look at the people involved, why not?

-I mean everything is political and Well, I feel like I'm being pushed out to the fringe because it is hard to get tickets to that.
+Well, I feel like I'm being pushed out to the fringe because it is hard to get tickets to that.

 I've been planning this for a couple of years.

-Welcome to America two thousand six.
+Welcome to America 2006.

-Well, I think we're gonna have to pass this year, and I know the original intent, apparently what happened from what I read from the media, so I don't know if that's correct was that this mother would be a good thing.
+And I know the original intent, apparently what happened from what I read from the media, so I don't know if that's correct, was that this mother was going to be able to do it.

 Just a second now.

-No, wait, don't do that.
+Wait, don't do that.

-For a couple of years, and everybody said my son was too young.
+And everybody said my son was too young.

 Well, how old is he now?